 Tool for Indicator Design

-This three-year project has been possible thanks to the generous support that we’ve received from our funders, as well as the hand-in-hand collaboration with our regional partners, ally companies, investors and many others who have attended our consultations.
-Learn more about our process.
+The Valuing Respect Project and its outputs were made possible thanks to the generous support that we received from our funders, as well as the close collaboration with regional partners, academic institutions, companies, investors and civil society organizations.
+Learn more about our journey to better evaluation here.